zrythm/zrythm/doc/user/projects/project-management-and-compatibility.rst

 please install that version of Zrythm.

 .. hint::
-  Each project file will contain the version of Zrythm it was made with and a date
+  Each project file will mention the version of Zrythm it was made with and the date it was saved